AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - new spacecraft formation flying control :ref:`meanOEFeedback` that implements a mean orbit element feedback control law
 - new relative orbit control tutorial example :ref:`scenarioFormationMeanOEFeedback` that uses :ref:`meanOEFeedback`
-- updated documentation of :ref:`fswModuleTemplate` to show how to make much simpler lists of module messages using the ``list-table`` RST command
+- updated documentation of :ref:`cModuleTemplate` to show how to make much simpler lists of module messages using the ``list-table`` RST command
 - new spaceraft relative motion control :ref:`spacecraftReconfig` that implements an orbit element based impulsive feedback control strategy.
 The control is implemented with a thruster model and an